1 Introduction To Digital Literacies for Online Learning

 Let’s take a look at the definitions of digital literacy and digital skills on the web and identify the difference.
 Follow the steps below and feel free to jot down some notes in your Obsidian journal.
 If you are completing this activity on a new day, create a new daily note.

-• Read Wikipedia’s definition (2024) of igital literacy—is this a good description?
+• Read Wikipedia’s definition (2024) of digital literacy—is this a good description?

 • Scan the #diglit or #digital-literacy hashtags on X (Twitter) — did you find any valuable links to defining digital literacy?